Improvers & Additivesintermediateprofessional bakers21 min read · updated 2026-06-25

 3. The modified starch retrogrades into a softer, less rigid form → crumb stays softer for longer

 This is the principal enzyme for shelf-life extension in packaged bread, soft rolls, and burger buns.
-Bakels (src-055) confirms maltogenic amylase as the industry standard for this application.
+Bakels confirms maltogenic amylase as the industry standard for this application.

 1.3 Beta-Amylase